JungbinLim/GGAE-public/README.md

 # Graph Geometry-Preserving Autoencoders
 The official repository for \<Graph Geometry-Preserving Autoencoders\> (Lim, Kim, Lee, Jang, and Park, ICML 2024)

-> This paper proposes Graph Geometry-Preserving Autoencoder (GGAE), a regularized autoencoder trained by minimizing the *reconstruction error + distortion measure of graph geometry* It produces latent representation that preserves shortest-path distances along a graph connecting data points by semantic distances or similarity.
+> This paper proposes Graph Geometry-Preserving Autoencoder (GGAE), a regularized autoencoder trained by minimizing the *reconstruction error + distortion measure of graph geometry*.
+It produces latent representation that preserves shortest-path distances along a graph connecting data points by semantic distances or similarity.

 ## Preview